Currys PC World Black Friday deals: Offers on Fitbit, TVs and tech go live in Ready, Set, Go sale

 You can also shop early with peace of mind as Currys has said that they will refund customers the difference if a product they buy in the Ready, Set, Go sale sees a bigger price drop for Black Friday itself.

 Below, we’ve rounded up the best early Black Friday deals from Currys PC World.
-We’ll keep this updated throughout the Ready, Set, Go early Black Friday sale, so keep checking back.
+We’ll keep this updated throughout the Ready, Set, Go early Black Friday sale right through to Cyber Monday, so keep checking back.

 Best early Black Friday deals: Ready, Set, Go sale